-Understanding what to expect from the courts and agreement on how to deal with children can make a divorce go much more smoothly.
+Understanding what to expect from the San Francisco area child custody courts and agreeing on how to deal with children can make a divorce go much more smoothly.

 Here are the common principles followed by Contra Costa courts when it comes to child custody:

 - The child comes first – The courts will always do what they feel is in the best interest of the child.
-We can help you evaluate if a sole custody will work or if you can expect a joint custody judgment.
+With years of experience our child custody lawyers in San Francisco, Sacramento and Walnut Creek can help you evaluate if sole custody will work or if you can expect a joint custody judgment.

 - Both parents are responsible for the support of their children.

 - Physical or sexual abuse disqualifies anybody from getting custody of a child.

 - The child’s home must be stable and there should be some guarantee of continuity or no change in the status of the home.

 - The court will not want to separate siblings, nor will it be easy for a custodial parent to move away from the non-custodial parent.

 - A child’s wishes may be considered, but they must be old enough to voice their preferences.

 As you consider how the courts will view your case, you should adopt some principles that will help your child deal with divorce, now and after your divorce is complete: